HST Primer: Scientific Instrument STIS

 Users requiring a particular signal-to-noise value when using a small aperture should take these effects into account when estimating the amount of exposure time required.
 Users requiring absolute or relative flux calibration better than 10% are advised to use apertures of 0.2" wide or larger.
 For first order observations, the 52X0.5 or 52X2 apertures are recommended to achieve the best photometric results.

-After its initial recovery following Servicing Mission 4, the NUV-MAMA showed a much larger dark current than had been previously seen; however, this excess is slowly declining.
-For planning purposes, users should assume that the STIS/NUV-MAMA dark current during Cycle 30 will be 0.0022 counts/pixel/sec.
+After its initial recovery following Servicing Mission 4, the NUV-MAMA showed a much larger dark current than had been previously seen; however, this excess has declined.
+For planning purposes, users should assume that the STIS/NUV-MAMA dark current during the current Cycle will be 0.0022 counts/pixel/sec.
 Updated information will be provided as it becomes available.
 For further details regarding STIS capabilities and for any late-breaking updates, see the STIS Instrument Handbook and the STIS website at STScI.